 Skin care guidelines may include: Wash the area with water and mild soap or cleanser and gently pat dry.Apply a barrier ointment such as petrolatum or petroleum jelly.Do not poke at or cut open blisters.
 They can become infected.Cover blisters with dry bandages.

-or immunosuppressants in the most severe, resistant, and chronic cases
+Immunosuppressants—may be used in severe, resistant, and chronic cases

 To prevent contact dermatitis: